TegaTheAnalyst/My-Data-Analyst-Projects/README.md

 # Project 1: COVID Data Exploration
 This was part of a personal project where a complete data exploration was carried out on the COVID dataset.
+# Project 2: Housing Data Cleaning
+This was part of a personal project where a complete data cleaning was carried out on a housing dataset.